What is Halal? Learn Everything You Need to Know

 This contrast is highlighted in the Quran in Chapter 2 verse 219, “They ask you concerning wine and gambling.
 Say (O Prophet); in them is great sin and some benefit for human beings, but the sin is Greater than the benefit…”(Qur’an, Al-Baqarah 2:219).

-He has prohibited gambling but has encouraged healthy forms of competition such as sport.
+He has prohibited gambling but has encouraged healthy forms of competition such as sports.

-One of the beauties of Islam is that it has prohibited only such things as are unnecessary and dispensable, while providing alternatives which are better and which give greater ease and comfort to human beings.
+One of the beauties of Islam is that it has prohibited only such things as are unnecessary and dispensable while providing alternatives that are better and which give greater ease and comfort to human beings.

 The Halal Take on Pork